jmartin82/TMDb-PHP-API/README.markdown

 It's always possible to find some issues.
 If you find one, please inform us with the issue tracker on [github](http://github.com/glamorous/TMDb-PHP-API/issues).
 Please don't use this to ask question how to use this class.
 It's straight forward and easy to understand for everyone with a basic knowledge of PHP.

 ## Changelog ##

+**TMDb 1.6.0 - 05/11/2013**

+- [improvement] Updated method for retreiving top rated content.
+Now supports a type (movie or tv): `getTopRated`
+- [improvement] Updated method for retreiving popular content.
+Now supports a type (movie or tv): `getPopular`
+- [improvement] Updated method for retreiving a person's credits.
+Now supports a type (combined, movie or tv): `getPersonCredits`
+- [feature] New method for searching TV shows: `searchTV`
+- [feature] New method for retrieving a TV show: `getTV`
+- [feature] New method for retrieving a TV show season: `getTVSeason`
+- [feature] New method for retrieving a TV show season credits: `getTVSeasonCredits`
+- [feature] New method for retrieving a TV show season images: `getTVSeasonImages`
+- [feature] New method for retrieving a TV show episode: `getTVEpisode`
+- [feature] New method for retrieving a TV show episode credits: `getTVEpisodeCredits`
+- [feature] New method for retrieving a TV show episode images: `getTVEpisodeImages`

 **TMDb 1.5.1 - 16/11/2012**